Fighters of New York: Codie Payne

 impose my will and let him know he’s in a dog fight from the beginning of the bell to the end,

-” said Payne.
+if it lasts that long,” said Payne.
 “I’m going to treat him like a shirt I’m ironing — put the

-pressure on him.
+pressure on him.”

 After his upcoming bout at NYFE, Payne will be preparing for WKA Nationals in May, which will also be held in Queens, NY.
 “You don’t get to pick your opponent, you just go in there and you fight,” said Payne.
 For this young fighter, fighting is not just a hobby — it’s life.
 “You know sometimes I say I’m too pretty to be fighting, but this is what God wants me to do.
 I have so much talent and I know I do, but this is what he wants me to do and this is what I want to do, so it’s a match made in